 All it takes is an awareness of how you hold your fretting hand, and then correcting your hand positioning till the corrected way becomes a natural habit.

 Even better: the ONE fretting hand principle I teach, is simple and easy to understand or to apply.

-It comes down to following: hold your hands the same way as you would if you were sitting in your couch watching TV.
+It comes down to the following: hold your hands the same way as you would if you were sitting on your couch watching TV.

 The following video explains and showcases this in greater detail.

 If you apply this simple principle, you will be able to enjoy a lifetime of guitar playing without practice-related injuries.